danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 The leading `$` represents the root JSON value.

 Stefan Goessner's original implementation supports unquoted or single quoted names inside of square brackets.
-Support for double quoted names is a jsoncons extension.
+Support for double quoted names inside of square brackets is a jsoncons extension.

 JSONPath|       Description
 --------|--------------------------------